yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    log = logging.getLogger()
    log.setLevel('INFO')
    ```

-   ii. if the logs are storing in a specific file location follow the below steps.
+   ii.
+Follow the below-mentioned code, if the logs are stored in a specific file location.
    ```
    fh = logging.FileHandler('/var/log/flask.log')